 Bleaching weakens the coral animals.
 Once bleached, many corals can not recover.
 Without the algae, the bleached corals have less nutrition.
 They are able to catch and eat plankton, but this is not as much food as they are used to having.
 If the stressful conditions end, corals can take more algae into their tissues and regain their health.
 If the stressful conditions continue, the corals are likely to die.

 Thousands of other organisms call coral reefs home – from large sharks and rays to tiny shrimp and worms.
 If most of the corals on a reef bleach (in what is called a “mass-bleaching event”) and then die, this can impact the survival of creatures that rely on the reef - either directly by feeding on corals or indirectly by relying on the reef structure for habitat.

-According to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change, as tropical waters continue to warm, coral reefs will bleach more often than they can handle.
+As tropical waters continue to warm, coral reefs will bleach more often than they are able to handle without long-term damage or death.
 Bleaching events have already had a large impact on many reefs and will likely become more frequent in the future.
-This will reduce coral cover and diversity on reefs over the next few decades, although hopeful recent research suggests that some of the world's reefs might be protected if there are areas of the ocean that are able to regulate their temperature.
+This will reduce coral cover and diversity on reefs over the next few decades, although hopeful recent research suggests that some of the world's reefs might be protected if areas of the ocean are able to maintain a desirable temperature range.